Evil Dead Trap: Reception

 Evil Dead Trap received positive reviews from critics, with praise highlighting the film's mixing of giallo and slasher film genres, cinematography, and special effects, while most criticism was directed at the film's ending.

 Jon Condit from Dread Central rated the film a score of three out of five, highlighting the soundtrack, story, and cinematography as being reminiscent of Dario Argento's giallo films.
 While calling the film "fun and well crafted", Condit criticized the film's weak ending.
 Niina Doherty of HorrorNews.net also criticized the film's ending while commending the cinematography, special effects, and mixture of elements from slasher and giallo films.
 Empires Mark Dinning gave the film four out of five stars, praising the film's cinematography, gore effects, and style, calling it, "an effective and bloody slasher let down only by its last act".

 In their book Japanese Cinema: Essential Handbook, authors Thomas and Yuko Weisser awarded the film four out of four stars, calling it the best of contemporary J-Horror cinema, while also noting Argento's films as obvious inspiration.

 Legacy

-Evil Dead Trap was followed by one sequel.
-Evil Dead Trap 2 (also known as Hideki: Evil Dead Trap 2), was directed by Izo Hashimoto and released in 1992.
-The film is a loose continuation of the first and follows a theater projectionist, Aki, who sees visions of a ghostly boy named Hideki while Aki thinks she might be a serial killer that targets women.
+Evil Dead Trap was followed by a loose sequel, Evil Dead Trap 2 (also known as Hideki: Evil Dead Trap 2), directed by Izo Hashimoto and released in 1992.
+The film follows a theater projectionist, Aki, who sees visions of a ghostly boy named Hideki and thinks she might be a serial killer that targets women.

 The 1993 film Chigireta ai no satsujin, directed by Evil Dead Trap director Toshiharu Ikeda, was released internationally under the title of Evil Dead Trap 3: Broken Love Killer.
 In the film, a policewoman investigates the apparent suicide of a college student.
 The film has no connection to the first two in the series.